paritytech/polkadot-sdk/substrate/docs/Upgrading-2.0-to-3.0.md

 Since [#7810](https://github.com/paritytech/substrate/pull/7810) we don't define the ss58 prefix in the chainspec anymore but moved it into the runtime.
-Namely, `frame_system` now needs a new `SS58Prefix`, which in substrate node we have defined for ourselves as: `pub const SS58Prefix: u8 = 42;`.
+Namely, `frame_system` now needs a new `SS58Prefix`, which in Substrate node we have defined for ourselves as: `pub const SS58Prefix: u8 = 42;`.
 Use your own chain-specific value there.

 #### Weight Definition